mailbox171/fctfoke-v04/readme.md

 Addresses:  192.29.61.119

                         192.29.56.104

                         192.29.61.248

 Aliases:  fctfoke-com.o.waas.oci.oraclecloud.net
           tm.inregion.waas.oci.oraclecloud.net

-A real production environment would require the correct setup for DNS.
+A real production environment would require a proper setup for DNS in OCI.

 Here will just resove the name locally, just to test the WAF settings.

-Select any single address from the Non-authoritative answer section of the nslookup, and create a hosts entry for the example primary domain in the /etc/hosts file of your client machine(s) as the following:
+Select any single address from the Non-authoritative answer section of your nslookup, and create a hosts entry for the example primary domain in the /etc/hosts file of your client machine(s) as the following:

-hosts file entry
+    New hosts file entry (use your IP address):

 ```
 192.29.56.104                fctfoke-com